Pre-Existing Damage vs. Storm Damage: Fighting the

 4. Neighboring Properties

-Hail and windstorms don't hit one house and skip the next.
-If your neighbors filed claims for the same storm and received payment — especially neighbors with the same carrier — that's powerful evidence.
+Hail and windstorms do not hit one house and skip the next.
+If your neighbors filed claims for the same storm and received payment — especially neighbors with the same carrier — that is powerful evidence.
 The carrier cannot credibly argue that the storm damaged the houses on either side of yours but somehow skipped your property.

 Obtaining this information can be challenging, but local roofing contractors working in the area often know which streets had claims paid.
 Your Public Adjuster can also research this through industry channels.